dragon-dune/dragon-dune/dragon-dune.md

     default winner.
 7. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
-8. Alliance Power: You may share your default victory.
+8. Alliance Power: You may share your default victory with your ally.

+* * *

 ![](art/poker-hand.png)